 He also worked internationally, as a special adviser to United Nation agencies and as a professor at the Norwegian Centre for Maritime and Diving Medicine.

-Rupert Chichester has been a solicitor for a number of years and is one of the partners in a legal practice in London.
-Whilst this practice mainly deals with residential conveyancing and property related work, he primarily handles civil litigation and dispute resolution work.
+Rupert Chichester has been a solicitor for many years and is a partner in a London law firm.
+He specialises in civil litigation and dispute resolution work.

-In the past he has also been a director of Greenwich Citizens Advice and a director of the South East London Chamber of Commerce.
+He has long standing connections to South East London and Greenwich, where the Seafarers Hospital Society is based, and is a trustee both of the Society and a charity in Eltham which runs alms houses for the elderly.
+He has also been a director of Greenwich Citizens Advice and a director of the South East London Chamber of Commerce.

 Valerie Coleman has had a varied career, including regional and national roles with Citizens Advice focusing on policy and campaigns work and the national implementation of equalities legislation.